 Before starting this lesson, you should be familiar with:

-Do you notice a pattern of intensity difference from the center to the corner in all images?
+The images show cells stained for their nuclei (Hoechst, 1st channel) and actin (phalloidin, 2nd channel) Do you notice a pattern of intensity difference from the center to the corner?

 How does this affect your intensity measurements?